micro/micro/docs/architecture/README.md

 import various packages as needed when you have to get config, check auth, store key-value data.
 Then run your service using Micro itself.
 The server abstracts away the infra, the service is built to run on Micro and everything else is taken care of.

+## Services

+The services provided by the server are below.
+These are identified as the core concerns for a platform and distributed systems development.
+In time this may evolve to include synchronization (locking & leadership election), sagas pattern, etc but for now we want to provide just the core primitives.

+- API - public http api gateway served on port :8080
+- Auth - authentication and authorization
+- Broker - pubsub messaging for async comms
+- Config - dynamic configuration and secrets
+- Events - event streaming and persistent messaging
+- Network - service to service communication
+- Proxy - identity aware proxy for external access
+- Registry - service discovery and api explorer
+- Runtime - service runtime and process manager
+- Store - key-value persistent storage

+The assumptions made are by building as independent services we can scope the concerns and domain boundaries appropriately but cohesively build a whole system that acts as a platform or a cloud operating system.
+Much like Android for Mobile we think Micro could become a definitive server for the Cloud.

+## Environments

+Environments are a concept introduced in v3 which name basically what we already understand as separate development or runtime environments whether it be local, staging, production or something by another name.
+You can think of it as a deployment of Micro targeted by the micro proxy which runs within every server.

+Environments as a concept allow us to switch between them using a single tool.
+In kubernetes this is known as contexts, in Micro we still to what we understand as entire running environments for our software.
+To us it just makes sense.
+An environment might be a deployment in AWS on managed k8s or multiple separate regional deployments identified be [name]-[region] or similar.

+Environments are homed by the micro proxy.
+By default locally this runs on :8081 and you simply do `micro env set local` to have all commands run against it.
+The CLI basically proxies its commands to the proxy and in turn to the relevant services hosted by the Micro server.

+Micro bakes in 3 environments by default; local, dev (free cloud hosted), platform (paid cloud hosted).
+The goal is to move beyond open source into something that seamless integrates the cloud for all developers everywhere.

+## Namespaces

+Namespaces in Micro are a form of resource isolation and multi-tenancy.
+Most people know namespacing from linux lxc or kubernetes.
+This overlaps but also evolves from how micro previously used it.
+Micro used to use logical namespacing through names prefixed with a namespace.
+This allowed multiple tenants to exist in a single environment and using explicit naming to identify them.

+As we're starting to see Micro as more of a platform and cloud operating system there was a need to codify this concept across all resources.
+Namespacing is incorporated across every service so that your services are isolated in the registry and network, so that your data is isolated in their specific databases and tables and so authentication and accounts are tied to individual namespaces.

+Namespaces encapsulate accounts, resources and networking routing.

+## Glossary

+- Server - the micro server which encapsulates infrastructure and distributed systems concerns
+- Clients - entrypoints for accessing the server and services run by Micro
+- Library - the Go service library used to write Micro services
+- Environment - an instance of the micro service running locally or in a remote environment
+- Namespaces - isolated resources and multi-tenancy as a concept across Micro